ORIGIN STORY: Finding My Way

 During the time of my interviews with Grandpa, I found a book called The Artist’s Way.
 It was a fortunate discovery.
 The book for “recovering creatives” helped restore the trajectory of my life.

-The Artist’s Way offers ten “Rules of the Road” to help those stuck in negative mental swamps.
+The Artist’s Way offers ten “Rules of the Road” to help those stuck in negative spaces.

-Rule number 1 is to “show up at the page”, a nod to the three pages of long-hand “morning pages” that a recovering creative dashes out first thing upon walking.
+Rule one is to “show up at the page”, a nod to the three pages of long-hand “morning pages” that a recovering creative dashes out first thing upon walking.

-Rule number 2 is to “Fill the well by caring for my artist”, a nod to the “Artist’s date” that the book encourages readers to create each week with themselves.
+Rule two is to “Fill the well by caring for my artist”, a nod to the “Artist’s date” that the book encourages readers to create each week with themselves.

 Both of these practices bore much fruit.
-But it would be Rule of the Road number 3 that would stick with me over the subsequent decades.
+But it would be Rule of the Road three that would stick with me over the subsequent decades.
 It reads, “Set small, gentle goals, and meet them.”

 Set small, gentle goals, and meet them.